What Happened to My Good Sleeper? Why Your Toddler Suddenly Won’t Sleep

 Even as a great sleeper, sometimes he’ll still want more connection at bedtime, but I can say no and hold that limit because I love him enough to lead.

-Bad nights or even bad weeks happen, but they don’t have to last forever.
+Bad nights happen, but they don’t have to last forever.

 You’re the parent.
 You’re the leader.

-So take a deep breath, set the limit, offer consistent support, and trust that this boundary is one beneficial for everyone.
+So take a deep breath, set the limit, offer consistent support, and trust that this boundary is a beneficial one for everyone.

 To better sleep,